 If a recipe calls for large eggs and you only have mediumAs I mentioned before, as well as weighing the whole egg I also weighed the whites and yolks separately and I was surprised by the results.
 I’d expected large eggs to have bigger yolks and whites, but in reality, the size of egg yolks barely varies by egg size, with the large yolks weighing the same as medium when rounding to the nearest whole gram.

+1 medium egg yolk = 1 large egg yolk = 18gIf a recipe calls for a medium egg yolk and you only have large (or vice versa) then just add it in.
+It won’t make a difference.
 What this means is that pretty much all the size difference between medium and large eggs is in the whites.
 The tables below show the conversion between medium and large egg whites.
+As a quick rule:

 11 large egg whites = 13 medium egg whites